C0Assassin/rb4-to-rb2/README.md

 Welcome to the RB4 to RB2 repo.

 DO NOT USE ONYX ON THESE FOR ANYTHING UNLESS YOU ARE CONVERTING TO PS3.
 THEY WILL WORK ON RB3/RB2/RB1.
+Instructions on how to convert properly with Onyx are in the Onyx.txt file.

 Instructions on how to pull properly are in the instructions.txt file.

 ## Disc Songs Completed (65/65):